New UNT basketball coach Ross Hodge adds Mike Randle to staff

 Randle will fill one of those non-recruiting roles for UNT.
 He spent last season at Southeastern Louisiana.

-A UNT official confirmed that Randle is set to join Hodge's staff.
-The move that was first reported by All-Access Network will be announced in the coming days.
+A UNT official confirmed that Randle is set to join Hodge’s staff.
+The move, which was first reported by All-Access Network, will be announced in the coming days.

 Randle spent just one season at Southeastern Louisiana.
 He previously worked at Indian River State College and Kilgore College.